RosettaCommons/documentation/scripting_documentation/LoopModeling.md

 ```

 Right now KicMover is not really customizable at all, but I'm hoping to change
-this in the near-ish future (current date: Nov 2014).
+this in the near-ish future (dated November 2014).
 In particular, I want to
 add a general way to specify different algorithms for perturbing the torsions,
 picking the pivots residues, and filtering the solutions.
 In the meantime
 though, this mover is pretty static.